Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 3) Bar Graph

 At one glance, a bar chart helps us contrast data sets from several groups while exhibiting the relationship between two axes.
-Bar charts also show changes in data over time.
+Different types of data visualization bar charts also show changes in data over time.

 4) Pie Chart